pschatzmann/Micro-RTSP-Audio/README.md

 The [AudioTools project](https://github.com/pschatzmann/arduino-audio-tools) provides this extended functionality, so I recommend to use this library together with the extended classes, codecs and resample functionality.
 Examples can be found [in the communications examples folder](https://github.com/pschatzmann/arduino-audio-tools/tree/main/examples/examples-communication/rtsp).

+# Class Documentation

+Here is the [documentation for the classes](https://pschatzmann.github.io/Micro-RTSP-Audio/docs/html/annotated.html) that are provided by this project.

 # Installation